-Don’t listen to the trend of Bali bashers, the tedious tales of uninspired travel experiences, the airy fairy yawnings of so called experienced travelers.
-Fact is Bali is and always will be one of the most magical and awe inspiring destinations this world has to offer.
-If your plan is to bum around on beaches and talk loudly in generic backpacker bars then the surrounding Lombok or Gili islands maybe the better option.
+Don’t listen to the trend of Bali bashers, the tedious tales of uninspired travel experiences, the airy-fairy yawnings of so-called experienced travellers.
+Fact is Bali is and always will be one of the most magical and awe-inspiring destinations this world has to offer.
+If your plan is to bum around on beaches and talk loudly in generic backpacker bars then the surrounding Lombok or Gili islands may be the better option.
 For a truly unique island experience, rich in culture, mysticism, wildlife and ceremony, then it is hard to look further than Bali.
 An intoxicating, therapeutic and hypnotic mix of everything you can ask from an island destination.
-The only reason Bali gets bad rap is because of its popularity where shunning the well known has almost become prerogative to the seasoned traveller.
+The only reason Bali gets bad rap is because of its popularity where shunning the well-known has almost become prerogative to the seasoned traveller.
 Arrive with preconceptions and leave with enough information to back them up… “Bali is far too touristy”.
 As with any multifaceted destination Bali does bring the ugly aspects of tourism, as the beach resorts are beach resorts, and tourist attractions are touristy.
 But instead of turning up, to point out the obvious, get out of the tourist spots and discover the real reasons that Bali has captivated such worldwide recognition.
 You honestly don’t need to go far and the best route is north to escape the tourism in surroundings of Ubud the cultural capital of Bali.

 Ok stop screaming… I know Ubud is touristy but it is also a great starting point when exploring the island.
 To be specific I am talking about Ubud district rather than the central town.
 The reason I love this area is its accessibility to local and rural life.
 This is where my fascination with Bali begins.
 Get a driver and explore the island (around $45 / 10 hours).
 Vivid colours from one street to the next, extravagant architecture, scents of incense and sounds of gamelan, celebrations seemingly endless, Gods peering from every canopy, even the rice cultivation is fascinating.